getgrav/grav-learn/pages/06.forms/01.blueprints/04.example-page-blueprint/docs.md

 Put them in `user/plugins/YOURPLUGIN/blueprints/`.
 This is the place where to put them if you define and add custom pages in the plugin.

 Then subscribe to the `onGetPageBlueprints` event and add them to Grav.
-The following example adds the blueprints from the `blueprints/` folder and also the page templates from the `templates/` folder.
+The following example adds the blueprints from the `blueprints/` folder.

 [prism classes="language-php line-numbers"]
 public static function getSubscribedEvents()